Maskim/lokae/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fixed an issue where the shipping classes in secondary languages were not calculated during checkout.
 * Display larger images when hovering thumbnails in the WooCommerce Multilingual Products admin page.
 * Added the "wcml_new_order_admin_email_language" filter to allow setting the language of emails sent to admins for new or updated orders.

-= 4.6.0 =
-* Fix wrong currency code after removing item from manually created order
-* Replace *_woocommerce_term_meta functions on *_term_meta
-* Fix gallery images not showing up on translated product page
-* Fix double calculating order item price while manually adding it from admin to order with WooCommerce 3.6.0
-* Fix performance issues on checkout with manage stock products
-* Fix performance issue on shop page with WooCommerce 3.6
-* Fix loading scripts on admin pages
-* Fix coupon discount when editing order from admin
-* Fix wrong product price after adding another product to existing order from admin
-* Fix my-account page endpoints in secondary language with pages set to "Display as translated"

-= 4.5.0 =
-* Add "get_post_metadata" hook to filter Woocommerce product data
-* Added function in troubleshooting page to fix broken variations
-* Fixed DB error when saving a variation with specific steps
-* Fix refreshing of status icon when ATE Job of updated content is synced
-* Fix few notices when removing a Elementor widget and refresh page
-* Fetch ATE translations from WCML Product Translation Tab
-* Fix warning when adding comment to product
-* Fixed wrong price calculation when adding product to new order on backend
-* Fixed bookings counter on admin bookings listing page
-* Fixed stock quantity not synchronized to translation when creating it
-* Fixed notice when saving translation
-* Fixed translated attributes via ATE/Translation service not connected to translated product
-* Fix not translated "On Hold" email subject after returning order from "Processing"
-* Remove unneded $_SESSION variables on checkout page
-* Fix PHP notice `Notice: Only variables should be passed by reference`
-* Implemented dependency check for minimum compatible versions of required WPML plugins
-* Fixed default variation not pre-selected on front-end for translated product with non latin attribute in default language
-* Fix cannot change currency with "wcml_client_currency" filter
-* Fixed not valid API key when trying manually update exchange rates
-* WooCommerce Variation Swatches and Photos compatibility to translate attributes
-* Fix related product displays in all languages
-* Added compatibility with Yikes Custom Product Tabs

-= 4.4.0 =
-* Added the ability to associate BACS accounts with currencies
-* Hide reviews in other languages link, if there are no reviews in product
-* Update WCML Logo
-* Removed Product Type Column from WCML backend and added compatibility with the WC Product Type Column plugin
-* Fix low_stock_amount not synchronized to translations
-* Fix custom attribute with number in name not appears to translation in Translation editor
-* Fix not applied price rule for WooCommerce Table Rate Shipping in second currency
-* Fix translated custom field wrongly saved to translation if contains array of strings
-* Endless loop when using troubleshooting action to duplicate terms
-* Fixed an issue with Elementor PRO products block showing all categories in the translated page.
-* Fixed Xliff doesn't contains variation descriptions for WooCommerce Subscriptions
-* Fixed compatibility issue with Flatsome theme
-* Fix issue with custom product attribute title when trying to upload translation with XLIFF file
-* Fixed cart validate for specific situations
-* Added filter for translated package rates
-* Added WPML switcher buttons library for Multi Currency in backend
-* Fix loading Jquery to any place in code and in header
-* Added fix for variation product "become" out-of-stock when translating using native screen
-* Removed backward compatibility filters for terms synchronization
-* Fixed attribute slug language always set to English
-* Wrong path in Bookings compatibility class
-* Fixed a fatal error occuring with older versions of WooCommerce (3.3.5)
-* Fixed confirming order as complete from the order edit screen, does not decrement the second language stock qty
-* Product category data always synchronizes on save of the translation and does not respect WPML option to sync taxonomies
-* Fixed call to undefined method WPML_URL_Filters::remove_global_hooks with WPML < 3.6.0
-* Fixed compatibility class name for wc product addons
-* Fixed manual order creation does not respect manual prices
-* Fix email language for the order as complete emails
-* Fixed Composite Products compatibility - Price not rounding to the nearest integer
-* Fixed missing custom attribute in XLIFF file / Pro Translation
-* Fix Endpoint error to prevent 404 in some cases
-* Fixed accepted arguments for terms_clause
-* Resolved an exception causing an error message in the cart in some setups
-* Fixed missed synchronization of 'outofstock' visibility term between product translations
-* Fix broken logic with Table Rate Shipping when product uses class with "break and abort" rule
-* Custom attributes terms not copied to diplicated translation after update values in original
-* Added support for wpml endpoints
-* WP Fastest Cache compatibility - fixed currency switcher problem
-* Added ability to set custom prices for secondary currencies in WC Product Add-Ons
-* Update minimum requirements
-* Added ability to add custom payment methods for each currency